If you love mushrooms, your ability to grow mushrooms at home is going to greatly impact your life and your grocery bill.

 While mushrooms don’t quite fall into the herb category, they certainly are eaten regularly with herbs and are often thought of similarly to herbs.
 I mean this in the sense that they seem different, are perceived as hard to grow, and often mysterious.
 Nothing could be further from the truth.

 The fact is, with food sources becoming more and more unstable, protein sources becoming more and more expensive, mushrooms are an excellent source of that much-needed substance in our diet plus many other essential nutrients as well.

 There are so many reasons to grow your own mushrooms.
 Maybe you believe in the medicinal value of the shiitake in Asian medicine and cuisine and the price point of buying them is too much for your bank account.
-You might love wild mushrooms like chantrelles or pine mushrooms, but can’t go picking in season yourself, or don’t have someone to guide you to safe harvests.
+You might love wild mushrooms like chanterelles or pine mushrooms but can’t go picking in season yourself, or don’t have someone to guide you to safe harvests.
 Or possibly you have health issues and can’t get out at all.
 Or maybe you are looking to eat less meat and need good organic protein sources.

 When you combine the deliciousness of the nutritional value of mushrooms, with ease of growing, you can see why more and more people are getting into personal production.